 Leverage Technology.
 We believe that optimizing processes and leveraging technology is a key component to operating more efficiently.
 We currently use resource tracking software to manage our energy and GHG emissions data and are working to obtain more robust site waste and water data via this tool to help determine our environmental footprint.
-We are implementing an EHS&S Management Information System software solution that will allow us to more efficiently manage our Incidents, Permits and Licenses, Audits and Inspections, and Occupational Health.
+We have also implemented an EHS&S Management Information System software solution that allows us to more efficiently manage our Incidents, Permits and Licenses, Audits and Inspections, and Occupational Health.

 Metrics.
-We focus on select key performance indicators to track, measure, and manage our progress to achieve world-class EHS&S performance.
+We focus on select key performance indicators-both leading and lagging-to track, measure, and manage our progress to achieve world-class EHS&S performance.
 As part of integrating working safely and sustainably into how we do business, EHS&S performance is included in our quarterly business reviews.

 Performance Assurance.
-We have two focus areas for EHS&S performance assurance: (1) developing a globally consistent operating framework that includes Global EHS&S Business Guidelines and (2) developing an EHS&S assessment program that assesses our facilities' EHS&S programs against this framework and applicable regulatory standards.
+We have two focus areas for EHS&S performance assurance: (1) maintaining our globally consistent operating framework that includes Global EHS&S Business Guidelines and (2) maintaining our EHS&S assessment program that assesses our facilities' EHS&S programs against this framework and applicable regulatory standards.